therif/php-auto-monitoring-and-backup/README.md

-# PHP Auto Monitoring and backup
+# PHP Auto Monitoring and Backup
 Centralize Monitoring and Backup Server/Web/Database in one place.

 - Auto Monitoring Site by ping, http, service:port, event using password